fteytaud/generateAndScoreFakeImages/README.md

+# generateAndScoreFakeImages

-# Simple program to get fake images from thispersondoesnotexists and to evaluate them with AVA and koncept512
+Simple program to get fake images from thispersondoesnotexists and to evaluate them with AVA and koncept512

 ## Install